cgerson/cgerson.github.io/_posts/2015-08-24-Citibike-Feed.md

 Note: This script is written to work in conjunction with crontabs, to load system data automatically at specified times.
 Find that code below the python script.

 <i>Make it your own:</i> Modify the "my_stations" variable to include any stations you are interested in tracking.
+Find station names <a href="https://member.citibikenyc.com/map/" target="_blank">here.</a>

 #### citibikefeed.py